Skip navigation

 Rationale

 1. The Australian National University is a major community resource accessed by its staff, students, academic and community visitors.
-The children of these adults and some children of the Canberra community visit the campus and some children live on campus with their parents.
+Children in the care of these adults and some children of the Canberra community visit the campus and some children live on campus with their parents.
 The University recognises that parents/carers may occasionally bring their children into the work and teaching environments on campus.

-2. The University is committed to promoting inclusive work and study environments that value the diversity of backgrounds and perspectives of the University community as expressed in the Equal opportunity policy.
-The University supports equal opportunity for staff and students with family responsibilities and provides facilities for children on campus, including childcare centres and parenting rooms.
+2. The University is committed to promoting inclusive work and study environments that value the diversity of backgrounds and perspectives of the University community as expressed in the Equal Opportunity Policy.
+The University supports equal opportunity for staff and students with family responsibilities and provides facilities for young children up to the age of five on campus, including childcare facilities, and parenting rooms.

-4. The University recognises that many staff and students have family responsibilities and a range of needs when managing work, study and family responsibilities and that there may be occasions when it may be necessary to bring a child or children into the work and teaching environments on campus.
+4. The University recognises that there may be occasions when it may be necessary for staff or students to bring children into work and teaching environments on campus.

 Principles

-1. Children under the supervision of their parent/carer can be on campus in general community areas, for approved University activities, attending child-care and in University accommodation with their parents.
+1. Children under the supervision of their parent/carer can be on campus in general community areas, for approved University activities, attending childcare and in University House accommodation, excluding ANU student accommodation, with their parents.

-2. The University undertakes all reasonably practicable steps to eliminate or effectively control hazards to children on University grounds and in accessible areas of University buildings, recognizing that parents/carers have the responsibility to supervise their child while the child is on campus.
+2. The University undertakes all reasonably practicable steps to eliminate or effectively control hazards to children on University grounds and in accessible areas of University buildings, recognising that parents/carers have the responsibility to supervise children in their care (other than when in a childcare facility) while the child is on campus.

-3. There are occasions when staff and students may need to bring their child into the work or teaching areas when there is a sudden or unexpected difficulty in childcare arrangements and they have been unable to find an alternative childcare arrangement.
+3. There are occasions when staff and students may need to bring a child in their care into work or teaching areas when there is a sudden or unexpected difficulty in childcare arrangements and they have been unable to find an alternative childcare arrangement.
 This arrangement is not intended to substitute for regular child-care.

-4. Children when on campus must be under the supervision of an adult who is responsible for the child’s behaviour and safety and will follow University requirements on restricted access and hazardous areas.
+4. Children on campus must at all times be under the supervision of an adult who is responsible for the child’s behaviour and safety and will follow University requirements on restricted access and hazardous areas.

-5. The University will reasonably consider requests from staff and students to bring their child into the work and teaching environments and will balance the request with work health and safety requirements of the area and the rights of others in their work and study environment.
+5. The University will reasonably consider requests from staff and students to bring children in their care into work and teaching environments and will balance the request with work health and safety requirements of the area and the rights of others in their work and study environment.

-6. Parents/carers are not to bring a child with an infectious disease onto the campus.
+6. Parents/carers are not to bring a child with a communicable disease onto the campus.

 Hazard Control on Campus

-2. Children are not allowed in locations designated by the University as hazardous or restricted as stated in Appendix A. Responsibilities for management of areas are outlined in the Control of access to hazardous and restricted locations procedures and Safe Work Procedures.
+2. Children are not allowed in locations designated by the University as hazardous or restricted as laid out under the Control of access to restricted locations Procedure and also referenced under Appendix A below.
 Parents/carers are expected to be vigilant in supervising their children at campus.
-Children can be playful, are naturally curious and may have an adventurous inclination that can lead them into situations which may be hazardous to them while being of no practical risk to adults; for example, climbing over railings or through balusters, and accessing potentially hazardous items or locations such as plant, electrical fittings, ponds, kitchen cupboards, water features, construction sites, animal enclosures, compressed gas or cryogenic liquid storage.
+Children can be playful, are naturally curious and may have an adventurous inclination that can lead them into situations which may be hazardous to them while being of no practical risk to adults; for example, climbing over or through railings, and accessing potentially hazardous items or locations such as plant, electrical fittings, ponds, kitchen cupboards, water features, construction sites, animal enclosures, compressed gas or cryogenic liquid storage.

 Processes